 An interpretive report will be provided.
-When BCR-ABL1 mRNA is present, quantitative results are reported on the international scale (IS), established from data originally reported in the IRIS (International Randomized Study of Interferon versus STI571) trial involving newly diagnosed chronic myeloid leukemia patients.
-Using the IS, a result <0.1% BCR-ABL1 (p210): ABL1 is equivalent to a major molecular remission.
+When BCR/ABL1 mRNA is present, quantitative results are reported on the international scale (IS), established from data originally reported in the IRIS (International Randomized Study of Interferon versus STI571) trial involving newly diagnosed chronic myeloid leukemia patients.
+Using the IS, a result <0.1% BCR/ABL1 (p210): ABL1 is equivalent to a major molecular remission.
+This value is also designated on a log scale (Molecular Response, MR) as MR3.
 For further discussion of the international scale, see Clinical References.

 In general, the results of this assay cannot be directly compared with results generated from other PCR assays, including identical assays performed in other laboratories.
 Monitoring should be performed using the same method and laboratory for each subsequent specimen.

-The results of this assay cannot be directly compared with BCR-ABL1 results obtained using FISH technology.
-FISH measures DNA alleles and PCR-based assays measure mRNA transcripts.
-Because a single DNA allele can produce many mRNA transcripts, the values are not directly comparable and FISH results are not applicable to the IS or to disease monitoring.
+The results of this assay cannot be directly compared with BCR/ABL1 results obtained using FISH technology.
+FISH measures DNA alleles and RT-PCR-based assays measure mRNA transcripts.
+Because a single fusion DNA allele can produce many mRNA transcripts, the values are not directly comparable and FISH results are not applicable to the IS or to disease monitoring.

-Blood is the specimen of choice for monitoring.
-While most patients show similar BCR-ABL1 mRNA levels in blood and bone marrow drawn at the same time, some patients may exhibit a difference in the levels between blood and bone marrow such that alternating specimen types during monitoring can lead to interpretive confusion.
+Blood is the specimen of choice for monitoring CML patients.
+The majority of CML patients show similar BCR/ABL1 mRNA levels in blood and bone marrow drawn at the same time, although occasional patients may exhibit a difference in concurrent blood and marrow levels for technical or biological reasons, requiring follow-up testing to resolve.